 Trusts are not filed anywhere and their creators’ identities’ are only known by those forming them and their advisors.

 A trust is similar to a corporation in several respects.
-There is the person forming the trust (the founder), the person controlling the trust or trustee (think corporate officer) and the person who receives the benefits, or beneficiaries (think shareholders).
+The person is forming the trust (the founder), the person controlling the trust or trustee (think corporate officer), and the person who receives the benefits, or beneficiaries (think shareholders).
 In a trust, all three roles may be played by the same person.
 In summary, if you form a revocable living trust, you may have complete control and total anonymity.

 The FlexTrust LLC™ is an LLC formed by one of these trusts, but the trust may be used for other purposes like controlling the management of your assets during incapacity or death.
 This could include your entire probate estate, residence, bank accounts, etc. The purpose of this article is to explain how to combine all the benefits of a revocable trust with an LLC.